fractalclockwork/Data200/README.md

 # Useage
 Makefile targets have been provided for convenience of the user.
+To install and run the EDA notebook type 'make setup run'.

 ```
 $ make